-- National Museum of African American History and Culture.
-Being a founding donor of the Smithsonian’s National Museum of African American History and Culture, providing $1 million to help the museum open its doors in 2016, in addition to donating an additional $500,000 to the museum in 2020.*
+- National Museum of African American History and Culture: Being a founding donor of the Smithsonian’s National Museum of African American History and Culture, providing $1 million to help the museum open its doors in 2016, in addition to donating an additional $500,000 to the museum in 2020.*

-- BET-United Way Worldwide COVID-19 Relief Fund.
-Donating $400,000 in 2020 to the BET-United Way Worldwide COVID-19 Relief Fund to support African American communities disproportionately impacted by the COVID-19 pandemic in Atlanta, Chicago, Detroit, Los Angeles, New Orleans, and New York.
+- BET-United Way Worldwide COVID-19 Relief Fund: Donating $400,000 in 2020 to the BET-United Way Worldwide COVID-19 Relief Fund to support African American communities disproportionately impacted by the COVID-19 pandemic in Atlanta, Chicago, Detroit, Los Angeles, New Orleans, and New York.

-- Rainbow/PUSH Coalition's One Thousand Churches.
-Forming a partnership with Rainbow/PUSH Coalition's One Thousand Churches Connected to provide financial education seminars at community churches across the United States, and providing annual grants of $120,000 to support the Cirilo McSween-New York Life-PUSH for Excellence Scholarships that provide educational support and scholarships for African American youth.
+- Rainbow/PUSH Coalition's One Thousand Churches: Forming a partnership with Rainbow/PUSH Coalition's One Thousand Churches Connected to provide financial education seminars at community churches across the United States, and providing annual grants of $120,000 to support the Cirilo McSween-New York Life-PUSH for Excellence Scholarships that provide educational support and scholarships for African American youth.

-- Eagle Academy Foundation.
-Helping the Eagle Academy Foundation embark on a network-wide expansion of its summer programs Summer Bridge and Summer SOAR (Sustaining Our Academic Results) for middle school scholars, and supporting creation and growth of the Eagle Institute, which is designed to assist schools in other schools across the country with a similar mission.
+- Eagle Academy Foundation: Helping the Eagle Academy Foundation embark on a network-wide expansion of its summer programs Summer Bridge and Summer SOAR (Sustaining Our Academic Results) for middle school scholars, and supporting creation and growth of the Eagle Institute, which is designed to assist schools in other schools across the country with a similar mission.
 In 2019 we provided a two-year $250,000 grant to help fund the Academy’s summer enrichment programs for middle school students and training programs for educators, focusing on supporting the educational needs of young men of color.
-This was our third major grant to the Academy, with total grants now totaling more than $900,000.*
+This was our third major grant to the Academy, with total grants now totaling more than $1.5 million.*

 New York Life is also committed to initiatives that study and explore the Black experience, with a focus on helping Black Americans research their history and ancestry, and promoting education on Black history.
 Examples include:

-- The Schomburg Center for Research in Black Culture.
-Nearly 20 years ago, we provided The Schomburg Center for Research in Black Culture with the original company archival records of insurance policies our predecessor company, Nautilus Insurance Company, sold to owners of slaves in an effort to help enable a greater understanding of slavery in America.
+- The Schomburg Center for Research in Black Culture: More than 20 years ago, we provided The Schomburg Center for Research in Black Culture with the original company archival records of insurance policies our predecessor company, Nautilus Insurance Company, sold to owners of slaves in an effort to help enable a greater understanding of slavery in America.
 The company also donated more than $1.8 million over seven years to create the New York Life/Schomburg Center Junior Scholars Program, which educates African-American youth on African-American culture and history.
 In 2020, New York Life donated an additional $350,000 to further support the Center’s programs and provide support for general operations.

-- PBS series.
-Sponsoring two PBS television series, “The Rise and Fall of Jim Crow” and “Slavery and the Making of America,” and as part of the sponsorships, funding a website for educators on the Jim Crow era and other educational efforts.
+- PBS series: Sponsoring two PBS television series, “The Rise and Fall of Jim Crow” and “Slavery and the Making of America,” and as part of the sponsorships, funding a website for educators on the Jim Crow era and other educational efforts.

-- Colin Powell School for Civic and Global Leadership.
-Donating $10 million to establish The New York Life Endowment for Emerging African-American Issues at the Colin Powell School for Civic and Global Leadership at CUNY.
+- Colin Powell School for Civic and Global Leadership: Donating $10 million to establish The New York Life Endowment for Emerging African-American Issues at the Colin Powell School for Civic and Global Leadership at CUNY.

-- International African American Museum.
-Donating $100,000 to the International African American Museum to support the development of the museum, specifically for the Center for Family History, which people will use to uncover their personal ancestry, and ultimately to provide a center of learning and commemoration on one of the most sacred sites of African American history in the Western Hemisphere.
+- International African American Museum: Donating $100,000 to the International African American Museum to support the development of the museum, specifically for the Center for Family History, which people will use to uncover their personal ancestry, and ultimately to provide a center of learning and commemoration on one of the most sacred sites of African American history in the Western Hemisphere.
 In 2020, New York Life provided an additional $150,000 for the museum’s general operating support.

-- Periwinkle Humanities Initiative.
-Donating $100,000 to the Periwinkle Humanities Initiative (PHI), a public humanities and engagement initiative dedicated to preserving the public history, memory, and cultural heritage of underrepresented narratives—primarily the lives of formerly enslaved Americans.
+- Periwinkle Humanities Initiative: Donating $100,000 to the Periwinkle Humanities Initiative (PHI), a public humanities and engagement initiative dedicated to preserving the public history, memory, and cultural heritage of underrepresented narratives—primarily the lives of formerly enslaved Americans.
 PHI develops and produces public engagement initiatives to foster a public understanding of these narratives and their legacies.
 The New York Life grant funds the branding identity of What is Sacred?—a national public engagement campaign to establish the National Burial Database of Enslaved Americans.

-- Association for the Study of African American Life & History.
-Donating $100,000 to the Association for the Study of African American Life & History to help it expand its outreach to train and support family reunion groups in conducting, sharing, and preserving oral family histories.
+- Association for the Study of African American Life & History: Donating $100,000 to the Association for the Study of African American Life & History to help it expand its outreach to train and support family reunion groups in conducting, sharing, and preserving oral family histories.